-Assessment provides detailed information on vulnerabilities discovered by Contrast so that you can track, share and receive remediation guidance.
-Turning Assessment on allows you to enable sampling and designate how stacktraces are captured.
+Assess provides detailed information on vulnerabilities discovered by Contrast so that you can track, share and receive remediation guidance.
+Turning Assess on allows you to enable sampling and designate how stacktraces are captured.
 Sampling allows Contrast to selectively analyze requests in order to avoid repeat analysis and improve server performance.
 Capturing stacktraces allows the server to collect data about the current state, including the lines of code being executed.
 Turning off results in less performance on the application(s); however, you'll have less clarity on where underlying security issues are occurring.

 Sampling is a mode of operation in Contrast that greatly reduces the runtime performance penalty of the security analysis by eliminating redundant analysis on the same URLs.
 Once a URL has been properly sampled, you can stop monitoring during requests for that URL.